peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note4>(4)</sup> For nonlinearized sRGB 8/8/8 colors this is effectively equivalent to `BT709(LinearFromsRGB3(From888(color)))`.
 Note that the guidelines use a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8/8/8 colors.  `RelLum(color)` is equivalent to [`Luminance(color)`](#Relative_Luminance_Grayscale) whenever conformance to the guidelines is not important.
 The guidelines use "relative luminance" rather than "luminance" because "[Web content does not emit light itself](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html)".
 (In fact, relative luminance, as used in this document, is ultimately relative to a reference white point, rather than being expressed in absolute units such as candelas per square meter.)

 <sup id=Note5>(5)</sup> As an example of this point, the Fogra Research Institute for Media Technologies has [standardized](https://www.fogra.org/en/fogra-standardization/fogra-characterizationdata/a-icc-en.html) conversions of CMYK colors, usually to CIELAB colors relative to the D50 white point, for different standardized printing conditions.
+Such standardized conversions are generally known as _characterization data_ or _characterization tables_.

 A very rough approximation of an RGB color (`color`) to a CMYK color involves generating `k = Min(1.0 - color[0], 1.0 - color[1], 1.0 - color[2])`, then generating `[0, 0, 0, 1]` if `k` is 1, or `[((1.0 - color[0]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), k]` otherwise.
 A very rough approximation of a CMYK color (`color`) to an RGB color involves generating `[(1 - color[0]) * ik, (1 - color[1]) * ik, (1 - color[2]) * ik]`, where `ik = 1 - color[3]`.